15- Solved problem 3-7 for staggered bolts-tension members

 The bolt’s diameter is 7/8 inches, and we will add an additional 1/8 inch to account for damage and bunching.
 The hole diameter will be equal to 1 inch.

-For route abcf, the gross area is deducted by two hole areas, which equals 1.0 inch2, with no staggered distances.
+For route abcf, the gross area is reduced by two hole areas, totalling 1.0 inch2, with no staggered distances.

 Investigate the route abcf.